rensjaspers/ngx-data-loader/projects/ngx-data-loader/README.md

 ## Description

-`NgxDataLoaderComponent` is a beginner-friendly library that simplifies asynchronous data loading in Angular.
-It provides a convenient solution for displaying loading spinners, skeletons, and error messages effortlessly.
+`NgxDataLoaderComponent` is a beginner-friendly solution that simplifies asynchronous data loading in Angular.
+It provides a convenient way to display loading spinners, skeletons, and error messages effortlessly.
 With `NgxDataLoaderComponent`, you can easily handle these common loading scenarios without the need for extensive code and complex setup.

 The component abstracts away tasks such as error handling, cancel/reload strategies, `Observable` (un)subscriptions, and template display logic, making it a breeze to work with asynchronous data in Angular applications.

-To get started, simply provide a `loadFn` that returns an `Observable` of the data you want to load.
+To use `NgxDataLoaderComponent`, simply provide a `loadFn` that returns an `Observable` of the data you want to load.
 Additionally, you can customize the templates for each loading phase if desired.
-Once configured, `NgxDataLoaderComponent` takes care of the loading logic automatically, displaying the appropriate template based on the current loading state.
+The component will then automatically handle the loading logic and display the appropriate template.

-One notable feature of `NgxDataLoaderComponent` is its support for dynamic arguments via `loadFnArgs`.
-This functionality enables you to pass dynamic arguments into the `loadFn`.
-Whenever the `loadFnArgs` input value changes, the `loadFn` is executed with the new arguments.
-This makes it easy to handle data loading based on route parameters or input field values, reducing complexity and enhancing flexibility.
+A noteworthy feature of `NgxDataLoaderComponent` is its ability to process dynamic arguments via `loadFnArgs`.
+This feature permits dynamic arguments to be passed into `loadFn`, and whenever the `loadFnArgs` input value changes, `loadFn` is executed with the new arguments.
+This simplifies data loading based on route parameters or input field values.

 By leveraging `NgxDataLoaderComponent`, you can significantly reduce the amount of code and complexity required to handle common loading scenarios in your Angular projects.

 ## Features